 Instead: Get creative with the tip of your hiking pole, a flat rock, or a tent stake.
 Leave a little extra time since this method does take longer.

-If you must: In some places with hard or rocky soil, these other methods just don’t cut it.
+If you must: In some areas with hard or rocky soil, such as large sections of the Arizona Trail, these other methods just don’t cut it.
 If you must bring a trowel, you can splash out on a fancy lightweight model in your favorite color.

-Instead: Knowledge and experience are the lightest and most useful gear of all.
-With a bit of practice you’ll feel comfortable with your gear and tools, knowing you have exactly what you need to fix the specific problems that might actually come up.
+Instead: Knowledge, experience, and skills are the lightest and most useful gear of all.
+With a bit of practice you’ll feel comfortable with your gear and tools, knowing you have exactly what you need to fix the most likely problems.

 If you must: A small pocket knife can be useful for cooking, gear repairs, and perhaps as a survival tool.
 It doesn’t need to be huge, and it doesn’t need to have 35 other tools included.